 healthy recipes - banana cinnamon porridge

-Porridge is a staple all-year-round breakfast – and for good reason.
+Porridge is a staple year-round breakfast – and for good reason.
 It’s warming, filling, cheap, nutritious, and easily customisable – which can keep it interesting each morning.

-While there are many different ingredients you can add to your porridge to spice it up, the simple combination of bananas and cinnamon is delicious, hearty, and comforting, and also provides many health benefits.
+While there are many different ingredients you can add to porridge to spice it up, the simple combination of bananas and cinnamon is delicious, hearty, comforting, and provides many health benefits.

 Though porridge itself is healthy, adding bananas gives it another welcome dose of fibre, which can help lower cholesterol levels and improve gut health.
-Bananas are also high in potassium which, as we’ve mentioned, is an essential mineral that keeps our blood pressure in check, and the cinnamon gives us a healthy dose of antioxidants.
+Bananas are also high in potassium which, as we’ve mentioned, is an essential mineral that keeps blood pressure in check, and the cinnamon brings a healthy dose of antioxidants.

 What’s more, the fibre and carbohydrates in this dish can help to keep you feeling full and stave off unhealthy cravings throughout the day.

-Check out this banana and cinnamon porridge recipe by Cook Veggielicious if you’d like to give it a go.
+Check out this banana and cinnamon porridge recipe from Cook Veggielicious if you’d like to give it a go.

 Healthy lunch ideas